 Graduate Federal Financial Aid Satisfactory Academic Progress Requirements

-It measures your cumulative GPA, and progress toward your degree.
+It measures your cumulative GPA, Pace (progress toward your degree) and Maximum Timeframe (maximum attempted credits).
 If you don’t meet all the requirements, you aren’t making SAP.
-You then become ineligible to receive federal aid programs like Direct Loans and Graduate PLUS Loans.
+You then become ineligible to receive federal aid programs like Unsubsidized Direct Graduate Loans and Graduate PLUS Loans.

 If you have no interest in federal financial aid programs, then these requirements do not apply to you.